-With constantly increasing performance activity at The Pearl Company, we are streamlining our ticket sales.
-Please reserve your ticket by clicking the “Buy Tickets” tab and buy them on-line through TicketScene.
+With increasing performance activity at The Pearl Company, we are streamlining our ticket sales.
+You are able to pre-purchase your ticket by clicking the “Buy Tickets” tab and buying on-line through TicketScene.

-We will continue to offer you the reasonably-priced, high-quality entertainment that you have come to expect in The Pearl’s intimate, ambiance-laden, and acoustically unrivalled setting . (“Vibiest room anywhere.”
-Ruth Moody) Anyone needing special attention or specific answers, please continue to pick up the phone or email: firstname.lastname@example.org There will still be tickets at the door for shows that are not sell-outs.
-The door will remain cash-only.
+We continue to offer you the reasonably-priced, high-quality entertainment that you expect in The Pearl’s intimate, ambiance-laden, and acoustically unrivalled setting . (“Vibiest room anywhere.”
+Ruth Moody) Anyone needing special attention or specific answers, or if you’d rather order from a person (!) please continue to pick up the phone or email: firstname.lastname@example.org There are always tickets at the door for shows that are not sold-out.
+The door remains cash-only.

-In the Main Gallery & Theatre Gallery: From Abstract to Figurative: Amanda McIntyre
+In the Main Gallery & Theatre Gallery: The Hamilton Sculptors’ Guild (HSG) Fall/Winter Exhibition

 Brought to you by Barbara Milne:

 Tourism Hamilton’s Arts Ambassador of the Year 2011